determined-ai/determined/docs/reference/reference-training/training/api-pytorch-trainer-reference.rst

 example, ``Batch(100)`` would report metrics every 100 batches, while ``Batch([5, 30, 45])`` would
 report after every 5th, 30th, and 45th batch.

-``aggregation_frequency`` The number of batches trained before gradients are exchanged during distributed training.
-If unset, will default to 1.

 ``checkpoint_policy`` Controls how Determined performs checkpoints after validation operations, if at all.
 Should be set to one of the following values: